conormkelly/yts-cli/README.md

 ## Features

 - 🎥 Fetch transcripts from any YouTube video with available captions
-- 🤖 Generate AI-powered summaries using local LLM models
+- 🤖 Generate AI-powered summaries using local or hosted LLMs
-- 🔄 Support for multiple LLM providers (LM Studio, Ollama)
+- 🔄 Support for multiple LLM providers
+  - Local (LM Studio, Ollama)
+  - Hosted (Claude)
 - 📝 Multiple summary types (short or long/detailed)
 - 💾 Save summaries to an output file
 - 🌐 Support for videos with auto-generated captions